 Dr. Rochon graduated M.D. from the Université Laval, Quebec in 1902.
 According to the 1911 Census, Dr. and Mrs. Rochon were living in Lac Au Salmon, Quebec, with their 3 children, Rénè, Gérard and Pauline.

-According to the 1921 census, Dr. Rochon was living in Tilbury with his wife Clara, and his son Gérard, who listed his occupation as a druggist.
+According to the 1921 census, Dr. Rochon was living in Tilbury with his wife Clara, and their son Gérard, who listed his occupation as a druggist.
 Also living with Dr. and Mrs. Rochon were her parents, Telesphore and Clara Perrin.

 According to the 1928 Ontario Medical Register, Dr. Rochon obtained his L.M.C.C. in 1919 and joined the Ontario College of Physicians and Surgeons on the 10th of December, 1919.
 Further the Ontario Medical Register identifies Dr. Rochon as practicing in Tilbury.
 His residence was located on Canal Street in Tilbury.
 Dr. Rochon was designated as a Coroner.